When do student loan payments resume? Here's what today's Supreme Court ruling means for the repayment pause.

 With repayments resuming without any debt relief, more than 12 million borrowers could find it difficult to make their payments, according to a new analysis from the Financial Health Network.

 "Obviously the news today is disappointing, but it's time — the loans are going back into repayment," said Stacey MacPhetres, senior director of education finance at EdAssist by Bright Horizons.
-"Get organized, take the steps and find out what is available out there."
+"Get organized, and take the steps to find out what is available out there."

 About 16 million people were approved for Biden's debt forgiveness plan before the program was halted last year due to the legal challenges.
 Another several million people had also applied but weren't approved before the program was halted.